iWinston/typeorm-plus/docs/select-query-builder.md

     .getOne();
 ```

-It builds following SQL query:
+It builds the following SQL query:

 ```sql
 SELECT